Asset Dashboard

 User Personas

-Define: Jobs To Be Done (JTBD)
+Define: Jobs to Be Done (JTBD)

 As a security lead, I want to quickly see which assets are experiencing the highest number of nearby events, so I can prioritize investigation and mitigation.